Extended Weyl groups, Hurwitz transitivity and weighted projective lines II: a uniform approach: The Coxeter transformations

 \section{The Coxeter transformations}

-In this section we prove two properties for Coxeter transformations in extended Weyl systems that also hold for Coxeter elements in (finite) Coxeter systems.
+In this section we prove two properties for Coxeter transformations in extended Weyl systems (of all three types) that also hold for Coxeter elements in (finite) Coxeter systems.
 First we show that, as in finite Coxeter systems, all the Coxeter transformations are conjugate in $W$.
-Then we will state that for a Coxeter transformation $c \in W$ the length of $c$ with respect to the set $T$ of all the reflections is $|S|$.
+Then we will recall that for a Coxeter transformation $c \in W$ the length of $c$ with respect to the set $T$ of all reflections is $|S|$.